RichardByrne95/CI-MS4-TuckIn/README.md

         <img src="https://github.com/RichardByrne95/CI-MS4-TuckIn/blob/main/readme_images/checkout_delivery_time.PNG?raw=true">

-        -   Currently the default delivery times are every 15 minutes on the hour from when a restaurant opens.
+        -   Currently, the default delivery times are every 15 minutes on the hour from when a restaurant opens.

     7. Simply and quickly enter my card details for payment.